garimachauhancoder/Kent-Website-Clone/README.md

 Contributing Contributions to the Kent Website clone project are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.

-If you would like to contribute to the project, please fork the repository, create a new branch for your changes, and submit a pull request with a detailed description of your modifications
+If you would like to contribute to the project, please fork the repository, create a new branch for your changes, and submit a pull request with a detailed description of your modifications.